-Take the Mystery Out of Medicare at L&C
+Take the mystery out of Medicare at L&C

-GODFREY – Medicare can be complicated and the Community Education division of Lewis and Clark Community College wants to help.
+Medicare can be complicated, and the Community Education division of Lewis and Clark Community College wants to help.

 Medicare will be demystified during an upcoming offering called Medicare, Social Security, Income Planning (CEAR-103-60), which will run from 6-9 p.m., Tuesday, April 9, on L&C’s Godfrey Campus.
 The cost to attend is only $5.